widzthedvloper/myRestaurant/README.md

 ## Description

-> This project consists of a single page layout design aim to demonstrate the understanding of webpack as a tool to bundle assets and the concept of modularizing the code base into single-task functions.
+> This project consists of a single-page layout design that aims to demonstrate the understanding of webpack as a tool to bundle assets and the concept of modularizing the code base into single-task functions.

 ## Main Page